-- Social insurance and state employment policy contributions consist of pension insurance, contributions for the state employment policy and sickness insurance. - Contributions for public health insurance
+Social insurance and state employment policy contributions consist of pension insurance, contributions for the state employment policy and sickness insurance.

 2.4.1 Employee social contributions

 The contributory base for employee is the gross wage plus any bonuses, standby-duty remuneration, etc. of the employee, but not income which is not subject to income taxation, income from occasional work, compensations, rewards for increased productivity, etc.